felipegodoycc/hikvision-alert/README.md

 ```bash
 python __main__.py
 ```
+> **Note**: Ensure you run this command from the root directory of the project.

 ## Setting Up as a Service

 You can set up this project as a systemd service using the `install_service.sh` script.
 This will ensure the application runs automatically on system startup.

+> **Note**: This section is specific to Linux systems with `systemd`.
+Windows users can run the application manually or use a task scheduler.

 ### Steps:
 1. Make the script executable: